anastasiiakim/PRANC/README.md

 ```
 make
 ```
-This will create an executable called pranc, which can be futher run with some input options listed below.
+This will create an executable called pranc, which can be run with some input options listed below.

 ## Usage
 Program options: